-What emerges from this pamphlet is that systems thinking and systems practice do not provide a simple solution to the severe difficulties facing policy-makers in many areas.
+What emerges from this pamphlet is that systems thinking and systems practice do not provide a simple solution to the severe difficulties facing policy makers in many areas.
 Rather, a systems approach suggests the need for a shift in the goals that can be realistically achieved by policy, and places policy implementation in the context of a learning organisation that ensures its maximum effectiveness.
 Rather than proposing any sort of panacea or silver bullet for policy, I am suggesting a shift of paradigm for it.
 This shift will have the benefit of failing less, by combining improved understanding of the issues, more sensitive policies and more effective implementation.
 It is important to recognise that these benefits are not easily achieved.
 What I am setting out here is akin to a restaurant menu; but to know what the food actually tastes like you have to experience what is on offer - not just read about it.
-There is a list of notes giving the references and a bibliography at the end of the pamphlet for those who are partly persuaded or simply intrigued by the possibilities offered by systems thinking and who wish to explore the subject further.
+If you are partly persuaded or simply intrigued by the possibilities offered by systems thinking, there is a list of references for further reading and exploration of the subject for you to consult.

-2. Current policy-making
+2. Current Policy Making

-The conventional description of 'rational policy-making' has four steps:
+The conventional description of 'rational policy making' has four steps:

-- clarifying objectives (which are assumed to be unambiguous) - identifying the alternative means of achieving those objectives (perfect rationality requires that all possible options are identified) - identifying the consequences, including all the side effects, of each alternative means - evaluating each set of consequences in terms of the objectives so that the best policy can be selected and implemented.
+- 1. clarifying objectives (which are assumed to be unambiguous); - 2. identifying the alternative means of achieving those objectives (perfect rationality requires that all possible options are identified); - 3. identifying the consequences, including all the side effects, of each alternative means; - 4. evaluating each set of consequences in terms of the objectives so that the best policy can be selected and implemented.

 This process forms part of a general approach, which I describe below as reductionism.
 This approach attempts to break a problem down into component parts and tackle them in a rational, linear manner in order to solve them.
 It presumes that the area for which the analysis and intervention are planned can be understood in a fairly straightforward mechanical and linear fashion.
 This is reflected not only in the assumptions of what can be analysed but also in the language used, the levers of power, policy instruments and so on.
-As numerous authors have pointed out, the 'rational' model makes unreasonable assumptions about the clarity of objectives and the information available on means and consequences, and is actually rarely followed.
+As numerous authors1 have pointed out, the 'rational' model makes unreasonable assumptions about the clarity of objectives and the information available on means and consequences, and is actually rarely followed.
 However, their critiques have not questioned the implicit linearity assumed between a policy decision, a corresponding intervention and a set of consequences.
 One of the main insights provided by systems thinking is that in many areas the range of interconnections and feedback makes it impossible to predict, in advance, the detailed consequences of interventions.
-Indeed, the consequences are often counter-intuitive.
+Indeed, the consequences are often 'counter-intuitive'.